Entanglement Hamiltonian Tomography in Quantum Simulation

 A physical motivation for the quasi-local ansatz involving few-body terms for EH comes from the Bisognano--Wichmann (BW) theorem of axiomatic quantum field theory \cite{BW1,BW2}, and from Conformal Field Theory (CFT) \cite{Calabrese2009}, and is implicit in the Li - Haldane conjecture \cite{PhysRevB.86.045117, Regnault2015}.
 The BW theorem provides a closed form expression for EH for ground states in systems with Lorentz invariance, valid in all spatial dimensions \cite{BW1,BW2}.
 This theorem states that, given a system with a Hamiltonian density ${\cal H}(\mathbf{x})$ and a half-partition $A$ of the infinite plane (denoted here for simplicity as $x>0$), the EH of the ground state reads $\tilde{H}_{A}=2\pi\int_{x\in A}d\mathbf{x}\left[x{\cal H}(\mathbf{x})\right]+c'$, where $c'$ is a normalization constant.
-The BW theorem thus predicts that the EH of the ground state is built from just local and few body terms, as the original Hamiltonian, and the reduced density matrix to have the structure of a Gibbs state ${\rho}_{A}\sim\exp\left[-\int_{x\in A}d\mathbf{x} \, \beta(x){\cal H}(\mathbf{x})\right]$ with a spatially dependent local inverse `temperature' $\beta(x)\sim x$.
+The BW theorem thus predicts that the EH of the ground state is built from just local and few body terms, as appearing in the original Hamiltonian, and the reduced density matrix to have the structure of a Gibbs state ${\rho}_{A}\sim\exp\left[-\int_{x\in A}d\mathbf{x} \, \beta(x){\cal H}(\mathbf{x})\right]$ with a spatially dependent local inverse `temperature' $\beta(x)\sim x$.
 While the BW theorem applies strictly speaking only to infinite systems and the continuum, although in all spatial dimensions, BW is readily adapted to finite size lattice models.
 Numerical simulations demonstrate remarkable ability to predict the ES for a range of interacting many-body models~\cite{Dalmonte2018} (see also \cite{Alba2012, Eisler_2017, PhysRevLett.58.1395, PhysRevB.98.134403}).
-In a similar way, CFT makes specific predictions in $1+1$d about the structure of the EH for ground states, and for quantum quenches to a critical point \cite{hislop1982, Cardy2016,Wen2018}.
-Consistent with a quasi particle picture, this EH has again a local structure with contributions from the energy (Hamiltonian) and a momentum density (see App.~\ref{Methods:CFT}).
-This suggests corrections to the above deformed Hamiltonian ansatz for the EH, i.e.~physical predictions which can be tested with EHT.
-For long times, CFT describes the emergence of a local thermal equilibrium in form of a (generalized) Gibbs ensemble.
-EHT thus provides a direct and fine-grained testbed for BW and CFT predictions in quantum simulation experiments.
-We emphasize, however, that a quasilocal EHT ansatz can be applied, tested and verified in regimes outside the immediate validity of BW and CFT, as discussed below, for higher spatial dimensions and in the presence of local noise and decoherence \cite{SM}.